Other articles

 The organization must identify its stakeholders across all its activities and business relationships.
 It must draw up a complete list of individuals and groups whose interests are or could be affected by its activities.

 Organizations often think that stakeholders stop at employees, suppliers, customers and shareholders.
-But for an exhaustive and accurate view of the company's impacts, we need to go further.
+But for an exhaustive and accurate vision, we need to go further.
 Common stakeholder categories for organizations are therefore :

 • Business partners